Daynlight/Network/Readme.md

 # Network
 ## About
 It is simple internet interface for easier working with networking in c/c++.
-Library is written in c.
+The library is written in c.
 Useful and lightweight.
 Core idea was assignment at university with networking.
-All functions works on **no-blocking mode** Added simple chat.
+All functions operate in **no-blocking mode**.
+Includes a simple chat example with a server, allowing many users to chat with each other.